-The Mentorship Program connects first-year undergraduate students with upper-level student peer mentors who remember what it’s like to be a new student on campus.
-Our mentors represent a multitude of majors, backgrounds, interests, and identities.
-Our Faculty/Staff/Graduate Student (FSG) mentors also donate their time and expertise to help mentees get acclimated to life as a U-M student.
+The University Mentorship Program connects first-year undergraduate students with upper-level student peer mentors who remember what it’s like to be new on campus and are ready to help them get settled.
+Peer mentors come from a variety of majors, backgrounds, interests, and identities.
+Faculty, staff, and graduate student mentors (FSGs) also share their time and expertise to help mentees adjust to life as U-M students.

 How Mentorship Works

-• Once enrolled, first-year students apply to mentorship via the online application and, if selected, are matched over the summer with one peer mentor (a current U-M student).
+• Once enrolled, first-year students must indicate interest through an application and be evaluated and, if selected, are matched over the summer with one peer mentor (a current U-M student).

 • This is a voluntary, selective program for first-year students entering the University of Michigan.
 That means students are not automatically part of the program upon admittance to the university but instead must indicate interest through an application process and will be evaluated for acceptance.